 Alexander Kartveli, born Alexander Kartvelishvili,: ალექსანდრე ქართველიშვილი) (September 9, 1896 – June 20, 1974) was an influential aircraft engineer, a pioneer in American aviation history and an early technology innovator.
 Kartveli achieved important breakthroughs in military aviation and design.
-He is considered to be one of the most important and innovative aircraft designers in US history and the world, yet regrettably Kartveli is unknown to most Americans and Georgians.
+He is considered to be one of the most important aircraft designers in US history and the world, yet regrettably Kartveli is unknown to most Americans and Georgians.

 Kartveli’s personal journey parallels a professional career made up of persistent design contributions whose impact and timing take on a magical quality – and whose contribution velocity increased with the challenges of his era.
 Urged by necessity and vision, he ventured out of his native Georgia.
 Leaving behind other family members, Kartveli, along with his mother, escaped turmoil and oppression to pursue a boyhood dream to design aircraft in the nascent field of aviation – an industry that resembled the freewheeling days of the early Internet.
 While in aviation school in Paris, one of Kartveli's plane designs set a world speed record which led to a connection with US aviation entrepreneur, Charles Levine.
 Soon thereafter, Kartveli came to the United States as a penniless immigrant to lead design at Levine's venture-financed aircraft manufacturing company.
 The rest is history....

-Integral to his story is the contrast between Kartveli’s creativity and enterprising spirit and the global menace of hate and tyranny that threatened Western civilization.
+Integral to his story is the contrast between Kartveli’s creativity and enterprising spirit and the global menace of hate and tyranny that threatened Western civilization during his life.
 While no single Kartveli design concept can be described as radically novel, the sum total of his contributions amount to a worldly bequest that goes far beyond the value of any single wing design or futuristic spacecraft concept.
 Today, we are learning more about his struggle with persistent surveillance that was motivated by fears of espionage and kidnapping.
 Ultimately, his personal qualities outshined his challenges – and his prompt seizure of opportunity created a generational arc of excellence that is just beginning to be acknowledged.
 It is unthinkable to imagine the course of history had Kartveli (and others like him) not escaped the Axis' tyrannical grip.

 Innovators like Kartveli helped win the war, defeat tyranny and pave the way for entrepreneurial engineers to capitalized on technology’s transformative potential.
 Today we feel technology’s impact in every industry and nearly every society on earth.
 Beginning in the early 20th century when innovators like Karveli gained influence, a whole class of leaders emerged as a new breed of designers and engineers who combine the scientific method with an excessive orientation towards possibilities.